marcolanfranchi/lisa/README.md

 ```bash
 python3 app/model.py
 ```
-This will run the Gradio/Python model demo (at [http://localhost:7860](http://localhost:7860)), which will be displayed in the home page of the Streamlit app as a compoent.
+This will run the Gradio/Python model demo (at [http://localhost:7860](http://localhost:7860)), which will be displayed in the home page of the Streamlit app as an embedded frame.